vincentadam87/vincentadam87.github.io/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: page
+layout: home
 ---

 I'm currently a PhD candidate at the [Gatsby Computational neuroscience Unit](http://www.gatsby.ucl.ac.uk/).
-I have a broad interest in understanding how humans learn and use flexible representations of their environments.
+I have a broad interest in cognitive science and probabilistic machine learning.
 In my thesis work, I focused on auditory perception and explored how Bayesian theories of perception could account for various perceptual phenomena revealed in controlled psychophysical experiments.
-I'm also broadly interested probabilistic machine learning which both provides the framework to rigorously describe perception as an inference under uncertainty and to derive tools for statistical data analysis.
+I also developped non-parametric methods for statistical data analysis.
  <br />
  <br />